MTV Rocks (UK & Ireland): Format and history

 In the late 2000s, MTV2 Europe began to air a range of reality programming, but music was still the main focus of the channel.
-In 2000, the channel developed the first example of 360-degree programming.
-Viewers could choose an hour's worth of music and idents using the BAFTA-winning website, which would then be broadcast usually throughout the night with little or no manipulation by the channel.
-Viewers would be emailed their transmission time, their selection and the option to forward to friends.
-It was one of the first 100% Adobe Flash websites).

 In September 2002, MTV2 Europe introduced its own on-screen presentation and graphics, and started to use much more original programming, the jewel in the station's crown being Gonzo, hosted by the then MTV UK & Ireland DJ and former BBC Radio 1 DJ Zane Lowe and regularly featuring interviews with bands along with contributions from members of the MTV2 Internet forums.
 It was relaunched in 2006, moving from an hour-long format broadcasting every weekday to a single two-hour show on a Friday.
 The show won the NME Award for Best TV Show in 2006.
 Unlike other MTV channels available in Europe which have regular commercial breaks, MTV 2 (as it was) ran without any advertising (apart from MTV promotions and idents) for large parts of the day, which was eventually reduced to midnight to 6 pm every day.
 Commercials shown were mainly for albums, DVDs, films and products that target the channel's main audience.
 However, from September 2005, MTV2 started to play these commercials during daytime, but still runs without interruptions throughout the night from 1 am.

 In 2007, following a rebranding of MTV's channels available in the United Kingdom, MTV2 Europe was briefly rebranded as MTV Two and the presentation was changed as part of MTV's wider efforts to amalgamate the five British MTV channels into a singular brand with a common identity: the new logo is similar to the other channels, with the channel's playlist represented by a South Park-esque character who plays a Flying V guitar.

 On 1 March 2010, MTV Two was rebranded as MTV Rocks.
 The channel now reflects a similar on-air identity as other MTV Networks International's channels.
 The channel has a similar playlist and schedule as MTV2 Europe for the time being.

 On 10 January 2011, MTV Rocks launched in Italy replacing MTV Brand New.